GNS3/gns3-legacy/GNS3/Dynagen/README.txt

 Changelog
 =========
+Version 0.10.0
+* Support for the 1700 platform new to Dynamips 0.8.0-RC1.
+See the tutorial for supported platforms and modules.
+* Support for WIC-1T, WIC-2T, and WIC-1ENET.
+See the tutorial for supported router platforms and usage.
+* Support for NM-CIDS and NM-NAM.
+Note these are just "stubs" (at least as of this version of Dynamips).
+You can connect to them using "IDS-Sensorx/0 = ..." or "Analysis-Modulex/0 = ..." but they don't actually do anything.
+See the tutorial for platform support.
+* FS#154 - added "confreg" command to set the configuration register of router(s) from Dynagen. e.g. "confreg r1 0x2142" followed by "reload r1".
+Note changes to the config register will not be displayed in a "show ver" until the router is reloaded.
+* FS#182 - Second port of PA-C7200-IO-2FE was not usable
+* FS#177 - crash on malformed interface entry in net file
+* Dynagen now automatically picks a PA-2FE-TX rather than a PA-FE-TX when referencing a FastEthernet on ports 1-6 on a 7200.
+You can override this to mimic the old behavior with "slotx = PA-FE-TX".
+* the vbs file that launches SecureCRT sessions was missing from the Windows installer package
+* Changed the state shown with the "list" command for virtual switches from "n/a" to "always on" to avoid confusion.
+* Added an up-to-date list of hardware emulated by Dynamips to the tutorial.
+Thanks to ggee for performing the initial documentation in this post: http://7200emu.hacki.at/viewtopic.php?t=1831

 Version 0.9.3
 * No longer prints a warning for unused switchports
 * Added "MAC" option to set base MAC address of a router.
 See all_config_options.txt for usage.